Doug-MacDowell/how-to/README.md

 ======

 A 'how-to' application utilizing nested resources
-# Portfolio

-This is a basic how-to application built using Rails 4.0.2.
+This is a basic how-to application built using Rails 4.0.2 and utilizing nested resources.

 Current features include . . .